pylogic/syllabus/MachineLearning/README.md

 This document aims to clarify what is the essential Machine learning knowledge and a tutorial project for some classical problems.

 ## introduction course and books
+* the course is mostly based on Ng's free machine learning course on [coursera](https://www.coursera.org/learn/machine-learning/lecture/);

 ## toolsets
 * scikit-learn: